If you’ve seen and done all the best wineries in the Geelong area, then why not pay one of the local Geelong breweries or distilleries a visit?

 This painstaking process results in a smooth, rounded gin with notes of citrus, subtle spicing, and licorice in addition to juniper.

-If you want to sample this unique local spirit for yourself, you can make a booking via the website for wine and gin tastings, with or without lunch at the restaurant.
+If you want to sample this unique local spirit for yourself, you can book via the website for wine and gin tastings, with or without lunch at the restaurant.